Greenland aurora borealis tour from Nuuk

 Your itinerary

-- Meeting point – Gather at the tidal steps at the Nuuk harbor Tidevandstrappen, where our crew welcomes you aboard our closed Targa boat.
+- Meeting point: Meet us at the tidal steps in Nuuk Harbour (Tidevandstrappen), where our crew welcomes you aboard our closed Targa boat.

-- The search begins – As we drift through the Arctic night, we scan the sky for the first signs of the Northern Lights.
+- The search begins: As we drift through the night, we scan the sky for the first signs of aurora.
+Even without northern lights, the night sky itself is breathtaking.

-- Return to Nuuk – After an unforgettable night under the Arctic sky, we sail back to the harbor, carrying with us the memory of this celestial spectacle.
+- Return to Nuuk: After absorbing the beauty of the Arctic night, we sail back toward the harbour, carrying the memory of whatever the sky revealed.

 - Warm beverages (tea, coffee) and snacks